MEENA155/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ## Algorithm
 ```
+1.Import the standard Libraries.
+2.Set variables for assigning dataset values.
+3.Import linear regression from sklearn.
-1.For Gradient Design use the standard libraries in the python.
+4.Assign the points for representing in the graph.
-2.Use the .isnull()function to check the empty .
-3.Use the default function.
-4.Use the loop function for a linear equation.
-5.Predict the value for the y.
+5.Predict the regression for marks by using the representation of the graph.
-6.Print the program.
-7.plot the graph by using scatters keyword.
-8.End the program
+6.Compare the graphs and hence we obtained the linear regression for the given datas.
 ```

 ## Program: